- Support for 55+ major and exotic currencies

-Sharing wealth can sometimes mean taking on costs, and occasionally it can even put some on those costs on the person you’re trying to gift to.
-While South Africa won’t tax a nonresident sending funds into the country, there are still reporting procedures that both you and your recipient need to follow.
+Sharing wealth can sometimes mean taking on costs, and occasionally it can even put some of those costs on the person you’re trying to gift to.
+While South Africa won’t tax a non-resident sending funds into the country, there are still reporting procedures that both you and your recipient need to follow.